 Upon reviewing the upcoming excerpts from other published articles, it becomes evident that these findings are predominantly conveyed using qualitative statements.
-On occasion, these statements include a limited number of numerical values. typically sourced statistical data within from epidemiological However, studies. recurring deficiency among them is the lack of robust quantitative findings to underpin their qualitative conclusions.
+On occasion, these statements include a limited number of numerical values, typically sourced from statistical data within epidemiological studies.
+However, а recurring deficiency among them is the lack of robust quantitative findings to underpin their qualitative conclusions.
 Consequently, the author of this paper has deliberately opted to leverage his familiar methodologies from mathematics, physics, and engineering fields in his medical research pursuits.
 This strategic choice is intended to yield substantial conclusions supported by sound proofs via quantitative data, effectively bridging the current gap in the realm of biomedical research.